RotherOSS/doc-otobo-installation/content/migration-from-otrs-6.rst

 .. code-block:: bash

     cd /opt/otobo
+    sudo -u otobo scripts/backup.pl --backup-type migratefromotrs

+    # IMPORTANT: Replace the path to the .sql file with your actual backup path!
-    scripts/backup.pl --backup-type migratefromotrs # it's OK that the command knows only about the otobo database, only last line is relevant sqlplus otobo/otobo@//127.0.0.1/orclpdb1.localdomain < /home/bernhard/devel/OTOBO/otobo/2021-03-31_13-36-55/orclpdb1.localdomain_post.sql >sqlplus.out 2>&1
+    sudo sqlplus otobo/otobo@//127.0.0.1/orclpdb1.localdomain < /path/to/your/backup/orclpdb1.localdomain_post.sql >sqlplus.out 2>&1

+    # Double check the result in your database:
-    double check with `select owner, table_name from all_tables where table_name like 'ARTICLE_DATA_OT%_CHAT';
+    # select owner, table_name from all_tables where table_name like 'ARTICLE_DATA_OT%_CHAT';

 5. Start the web server for otobo again